escuccim/LaraBlog/README.md

 ``` bash
 php artisan migrate
 ```
+Register Laravel forms, flash, feed in app.php config Register the service provider
-Register Laravel forms.
+Register the aliases.

 Seed the DB (if desired).
-Registered the middleware.
+Registered the middleware in kernel.php
-Register the service provider.

 Note that the comments functionality of the blog will display an image referenced in the Users table if one exists, so if you want to allow users to have images you need to add functionality for this yourself.